doubleirish/OSCON_2015/README.md

 ### Solve optimization problems using swarm intelligence - James McCaffrey (Microsoft)

 Swarm intelligence (SI) algorithms mimic the behaviors of groups such as flocks of birds and schools of fish.
 This session describes in detail four major SI algorithms: amoeba method optimization, particle swam optimization, simulated bee colony optimization, and firefly algorithm optimization.
 Attendees will receive Python source code for each algorithm.

+> Conor - shows how various swarm techniques can be used to solve optimization problems e.g the "travelling salesman problem" which would otherwuse be very inefficient to calculate.
+The presentation helps guide newbies through the terminology.

   * 00:44:03 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)